AWS CodeDeploy EC2/On-Premises Deployment - Designing AppSpec and Lifecycle Hooks

 Structure of the AppSpec File

 The AppSpec file (appspec.yml) for EC2/on-premises deployments uses the files section to define deployment target paths for source files, the permissions section to set file ownership and permissions, and the hooks section to specify scripts that run at each stage of the lifecycle.
 In the files section, you define mappings between source (path within the revision) and destination (path on the instance).
 In the permissions section, you specify owner, group, and mode to properly configure permissions for deployed files.
+The version field is fixed at 0.0 and is reserved by AWS for future extensions.
+The AppSpec file must be placed in the root directory of the revision; missing this is a common cause of deployment failure.
+When a directory is specified as the destination in the files section, the source directory structure is replicated as-is.
+For single-file deployments, specifying the filename in both source and destination enables rename deployments.

 Using Lifecycle Hooks

 Lifecycle hooks are scripts that run at each stage of the deployment.
 BeforeInstall runs before files are deployed and is used for cleaning up old versions or installing dependency packages.
 AfterInstall runs after files are deployed and is used for generating configuration files or running database migrations.
 ApplicationStart executes the application startup script.
 ValidateService runs post-deployment health checks to verify that the application is functioning correctly.
 If ValidateService fails, the deployment is recorded as failed, and if automatic rollback is configured, it reverts to the previous version.
+Each hook has a configurable timeout (default 3600 seconds), and it is common to extend the timeout for long-running migration processes.
+ApplicationStop is used to stop the previous version, but note that it is not executed during the first deployment since no previous version exists.
+The environment variables DEPLOYMENT_ID and DEPLOYMENT_GROUP_NAME are available within hooks, enabling conditional behavior per deployment.

 Deployment Groups and Fleet Management